bruffridge/nasawds-site/README.md

 1. Run `npm install` to install the dependencies required for the package in the `web-design-standards` directory.
 1. Run `npm run build:package` to create the built version of the Standards in the `web-design-standards` directory.
 1. Run `npm link` in the _root level_ of the `web-design-standards` directory on your local machine.
-1. Run `npm link uswds` in the _root level_ of the `web-design-standards-docs` directory on your local machine.
+1. Run `npm link nasawds` in the _root level_ of the `web-design-standards-docs` directory on your local machine.
 1. Run `npm run watch` in both project directories to have changes automatically built and compiled on changes to any asset files.
 1. In a new terminal window, run `npm start` in the `web-design-standards-docs` directory to start the Jekyll server locally.

 You are now using the latest version of the Standards via your cloned version on your local machine.
-To stop using this version, type `npm unlink uswds` from the _root level_ of the `web-design-standards-docs` directory.
+To stop using this version, type `npm unlink nasawds` from the _root level_ of the `web-design-standards-docs` directory.

 ### Continuously Delivered Demo Sites